ibm-cloud-docs/vpc/backup_service_vpc_s2s_auth.md

 1. Then, under Platform access, select the role.
 See Table 1 for the appropriate role.
 1. Click **Authorize**.
-1. When you are returned to the **Manage authorizations** page, click **Create** again and follow the same steps to set up authorizations for the other two services.
+1. When you are returned to the **Manage authorizations** page, click **Create** again and follow the same steps to set up authorizations for the remaining services.

 ### Creating cross-account authorization for the Enterprise
 {: #backup-s2s-auth-procedure-ui-enterprise}